Jhsmit/cookiecutter-reproducible-analysis/README.md

 The reproduce script runs at script exit and has the following functionality:

+ - Warns the users when running without a git repository or uncommitted changes in the git repository.
  - Create a folder `output` in the script directory and return the `OUTPUT_PATH` constant pointing to this folder.
  - Creating a `_rpr.zip` file in the output folder containing:
     - A copy of the script being run.